 15. Buildkite

-Overview: Buildkite is a hybrid CI/CD tool that combines cloud and on-premises agents to scale workflows effectively.
+Buildkite is a hybrid CI/CD tool that combines cloud and on-premises agents to scale workflows effectively.
+The hybrid model allows teams to scale across cloud and on-prem environments, providing flexibility and cost efficiency.

 Key Features: